J-Doughty/docker-hawk/README.md

 Container list small screen:
 <br>
 Columns are automatically hidden when you go to a smaller screen size.
-These can be overriden by manually changing the displayed columns
+These can be overriden by manually changing the displayed columns.
 <br>
 ![Container list small screen](./readme/images/container-small.png)